-This module is an introduction to philosophy of the arts.
+This module is an introduction to philosophy of the arts, which aims to give you a sense of the broad range of topics in this field.
 As you might expect, philosophy of the arts is a huge area, and it would be impossible to cover all of it in a single module.
 I have thus chosen a selection of topics that interest me, and I hope you will find them interesting too.
 Some of these topics are ones that are central to philosophy of the arts as it is covered by the Anglo-American tradition in Philosophy.
 But we will also touch on some Japanese aesthetics, and consider some issues that arise in connection with so-called traditional art, i.e., that produced by small-scale, largely indigenous societies.

 You can get a sense of what we will cover by looking at the readings.
 I may add to this page as we go along, and you should feel free to investigate any of the topics that interest you for yourself – there is no need to stick to the books and articles I have listed.
-The items on the reading list are available electronically via the University of Sheffield, or as pdf’s in the module dropbox (the dropbox link is available in Blackboard/MOLE).
+The items on the reading list are available electronically via the University of Sheffield.
+The first place you should look for them is through Starplus on the university website.
+I have also added a few of the readings that are difficult to get hold of in the module dropbox (the link is available in Blackboard).